CanopyTax/frontend-rfc/text/0012-frameworks.md

 - Invest in tooling and DX (developer experience)

 ## Supported Frameworks
-### definition
+### Definition
-A suppoted framework at Canopy is one that is already being used extensively.
+A supported framework at Canopy is one that is already being used extensively.
 You can expect an easier path when using these frameworks since there is already a lot of infrastructure and tooling in place for them.
 When choosing a framework to use for a project, the supported frameworks can be used without going through the [Introducing a New Framework process](#introducing-a-new-framework)
 ### Fully Supported Frameworks